 Sufficient standby power (Type 60/Class X/Level 1) must be provided to operate all designated occupant evacuation elevators along with their associated controllers and the cooling and ventilation equipment serving their machinery rooms and machinery spaces, simultaneously.
-The design team fire protection engineer must evaluate and conduct an analysis to determine the appropriate minimum time, in hours, GSA P-100 Version 1.0, issued March 2014 that standby power must be_provided following loss or failure of the normal power supply for the occupant evacuation elevators to operate for the specific building and application.
+The design team fire protection engineer must evaluate and conduct an analysis to determine the appropriate minimum time, in hours, that standby power must be provided following loss or failure of the normal power supply for the occupant evacuation elevators to operate for the specific building and application.